pumapayio/ppp-monitoring/README.md

 ### New Billing Model Subscription / Cancellation of Subscription
 Whenever a new customer subscribes to one of the merchant's billing model we send the subscription and billing model details.
 Same applies when the customer or the merchant cancels a subscription.

+> Details on the cancellation policy of the protocol can be found [here](https://pumapayv3.gitbook.io/v3/pumapayv3/smart-contracts-v3/cancellation-policy).

 ```json
 {